-Even though it’s in their name, Treeing Tennessee Brindles are capable of other working lifestyles such as herding livestock.
-They’re easy to train and are very smart, often well-suited for farming and other working-based jobs.
+Even though it’s in their name, Treeing Tennessee Brindles are capable of other working lifestyles, such as herding livestock.
+They’re easy to train and are very smart.
+They’re often well-suited for farming and other working-based jobs.

-Like other North American Curs, Treeing Tennessee Brindles were created with carefully selective breeding of other hounds and curs.
+Like other North American curs, Treeing Tennessee Brindles were created with carefully selective breeding hounds and curs.
 The first real development of this Treeing breed was in the early 1960s, with clear records of bloodlines and lineage for breed recognition purposes.

 Temperament & Intelligence of the Treeing Tennessee Brindle Dog 🧠

-Treeing Tennessee Brindle dogs are athletic hunting dogs that have a great disposition and are considered relatively easy to train.
-Their sensitive nature makes them more aware of their surroundings, but they can be fun and playful as well.
+Treeing Tennessee Brindle dogs are athletic hunting dogs with a great disposition and are considered relatively easy to train.
+Their sensitive nature makes them more aware of their surroundings, but they can also be fun and playful.
 Dogs like Treeing Tennessee dogs can be well-mannered, but they require a lot of exercise and mental stimulation to achieve this.
-Their high energy levels and playfulness make them ideal as pets for active families, especially families that spend a lot of time hiking and being outdoors.
+Their high energy levels and playfulness make them ideal pets for active families, especially families that spend a lot of time hiking and outdoors.

 Like most hunting and hound dogs, Treeing Tennessee Brindle dogs are highly intelligent dogs.
-They were bred for their natural treeing instinct, but they can also excel in areas such as obedience and agility.
-These dogs are eager to please and enjoy learning, which makes them easier to handle compared to other curs and hounds.
-Since they’re friendly with other dogs, advanced obedience classes can be a great way to test out your Brindle’s intelligence and trainability.
+They were bred for their natural treeing instinct, but they can also excel in obedience and agility.
+They are eager to please and enjoy learning, which makes them easier to handle compared to other hounds.
+Since they’re friendly with other dogs, advanced obedience classes can be a great way to test your Brindle’s intelligence and trainability.

 Are These Dogs Good for Families? 🏡